Table of Contents[Hide][Show]

 Shatavari (Asparagus racemosus) is the main Ayurvedic rejuvenating female tonic, according to Kate Magic of Raw Living EU.
 It’s a wide form of asparagus used for thousands of years by women of all ages.

-It offers soothing, restorative relief from premenstrual syndrome (PMS), menstrual, and menopausal imbalances, according to Dr. Mercola.
-She also said it works like dong quai, wild yam, raspberry leaf, and evening primrose.
+Shatavari offers soothing, restorative relief from premenstrual syndrome (PMS), menstrual, and menopausal imbalances.
+It works like dong quai, wild yam, raspberry leaf, and evening primrose.

 Indeed, a scientific study shows it has been used effectively to reduce premenstrual syndrome, which is a great benefit for anyone with hormone-related acne–plus the headaches, bloating, tender breasts, and other symptoms associated with PMS.